vipul-8840/Striver_SDE_Sheet/README.md

 - `RemoveNLL.cpp`: Contains the implementation of the `removeNthFromEnd` function which removes the nth node from the end of a linked list.
 - `MiddleLL.cpp`: Contains the implementation of the `middleNode` function which finds the middle node of a linked list.
 - `MergeTwoSortLL.cpp`: Contains the implementation of the `mergeTwoLists` function which merges two sorted linked lists.
+- `KRevLL.cpp`: Contains the implementation of the `reverseKGroup` function which reverses nodes of a linked list in k-group.
+- `DelNodeLL.cpp`: Contains the implementation of the `deleteNode` function which deletes a node in a linked list.
+- `AddTwoNumLL.cpp`: Contains the implementation of the `addTwoNumbers` function which adds two numbers represented by linked lists.
 - `db.json`: Contains mock data for the API.

 ## Compilation and Execution